elena-kolevska/velociraptor/README.md

-# Message Interceptor Microservice
+# Webhook Rate Limiter Microservice

-A lightweight interceptor service written in [Go](https://golang.org/) for messages exchanged in the commune X conversations.
+A lightweight interceptor service written in [Go](https://golang.org/) meant to serve as a rate limiter for webhooks from external services.
+Originally I built it for Twilio Chat webhooks, because the project I was working on didn't have another way to sort chats by last activity, and we didn't want to ping the API (a full blown Laravel app) for every  webhook.

+In its heart, the microservice uses Redis keys with a configurable expiration time.
+[TODO]

 ## Features: